posborne/linux-programming-interface-exercises/05-file-io-further-details/README.md

 **Answer**

 See large_file.c.
-Justa dding the macro seemed to do the trick.
+Just adding the macro seemed to do the trick.

 Exercise 5-2
 ------------